An Epistemic Strategy Logic: Model Checking

-Given the TM $T$ and a number $N = p(n)$ we construct an environment $\Env_{T,N}$ such that for every input word $w$, with $|w| = n$, there exists a sentence $\phi_w$ of size polynomial in $n$ such that $\Env_{T,N},\Strat^\unif(\Env_{T,N})\models \phi_w$ iff $T$ accepts $w$.
-The idea of the simulation is to represent a run of the Turing machine, using space $2^{N}$, by representing the sequence of configurations of $T$ for the computation consecutively along a run $r$ of the environment $\Env_{T,N}$.
+Given the TM $T$ and a number $N = p(n)$ (for some polynomial $p$) we construct an environment $\Env_{T,N}$ such that for every input word $w$, with $|w| = n$, there exists a sentence $\phi_w$ of size polynomial in $n$ such that $\Env_{T,N},\Strat^\unif(\Env_{T,N})\models \phi_w$ iff $T$ accepts $w$.
+The idea of the simulation, depicted in Figure~\ref{fig:EXPSPACE}, is to represent a computation of the Turing machine, using space $2^{N}$, by representing the sequence of configurations of $T$ for the computation consecutively along a run $r$ of the environment $\Env_{T,N}$.
+(These runs travese a set of states we call $s/c$-states.)
 Each cell of a configuration will be encoded as a block of $N+1$ consecutive moments of time in $r$.
-Not all runs of $\Env_{T,N}$ will correctly encode a computation of the machine, so we use the formula to check whether a run of $T$ has been correctly encoded in a given run of $\Env_T$.
+In a block, the first of these moments represents the cell-symbol of the cell, and the remaining $N$ moments represent the position of the cell in the configuration, in binary.
+Not all runs of $\Env_{T,N}$ will correctly encode a computation of the machine, so we use the formula to check whether a computation of $T$ has been correctly encoded in a given run of $\Env_T$.
+In order to do so, the main difficulty is to check that corresponding cells of successive configurations represented along a run are updated correctly according to the yields relation of the Turing machine.
+For this, we need to be able to identify these corresponding cells, i.e. the cells with the same position number in the binary representation.
+For this, we use the behaviour of a strategy on an additional set of states ($t$-states) to give an alternate representation of a binary number, one that may be accessed in a formula by means of existential quantification.
+The formula then compares the representations of the binary number at two locations in the the $s/c$-run with the representation of the binary number in the strategy, in order to check that the numbers represented at the two locations in the $s/c$-run are the same.
+Details are given below.

 {\mathtt{c}}